Guilty of Plagiarism

 Wanting to find out more about Lumina Jewellery, I turned to Facebook and found this photo.
 I have erased their faces for privacy.

-If you're wondering why photos of loose cabochons is relevant, you'll see when you look at the next photo, which was taken by me while buying stones for Stone Mania in Jaipur.
+If you're wondering why photos of loose cabochons is relevant, you'll see when you look at the next photo, which I took while buying stones for Stone Mania in Jaipur.

 small groups of cabochon stones